shimdevkun/pricing-component/README.md

 This is my personal solution for the pricing-component challenge by Frontend Mentor.

-You can see the live version [here](https://pricing-component.xstrafez.now.sh/ 'pricing-component')
+See the live version [here](https://pricing-component.sshimabuku.now.sh/ 'pricing-component')

 ### Note